 We outline the steps for installing MRtrix3 on a Linux machine.
-Please consult the MRtrix3 forum if you encounter any issues with the configure, build or runtime operations of MRtrix3.
+Please consult Troubleshooting if you encounter any issues with the configure, build or runtime operations of MRtrix3.

 To install MRtrix3, you will need the following:

 - a C++11 compliant compiler (GCC version >= 4.8, clang)